AvicennaJr/Golang-Learning/mojo/unit5/Lesson.md

 ### Implementing Filter Functions using Closures

-I was wondering why closures are useful, turns out that they make it easy to implement filter functions, mapping functions etc. Heres an example:
+I was wondering where closures can be implemented, turns out that they make it easy to implement filter functions, mapping functions etc. Heres an example:

 <pre>